The Smart Traveler | The Tokyo Subway Pass: Suica vs Pasmo IC smart cards

 How to travel around Tokyo?

-Traveling around Tokyo is actually pretty easy, but it can appear overwhelming.
-In addition to the ridiculously complex-looking train maps, you also have various different options for taking the train.
+Traveling around Tokyo is pretty straightforward, but it can appear overwhelming.
+In addition to the ridiculously complex-looking train maps, you also have various options for taking the train.

 But before you get overwhelmed, the complexity is reduced by an extremely organized and efficient train system that’s designed with ease.

 Tokyo is divided into different subway lines, many of which are owned by different companies.
-This can produce some confusion in terms of what the best way to travel around Tokyo is because there are a number of different passes you can buy for specifically certain lines such as the: JR, Tokyo Metro, and Toei Line.
+This can produce some confusion because there are different passes you can buy for individual tracks such as the: JR, Tokyo Metro, and Toei Line.

-More options equates to more headache, but I’ll give you my simple opinion on the easiest way to get around Tokyo.
+More options equate to more headache, but I’ll give you my simple opinion on the easiest way to get around Tokyo.

 So how do you solve this problem of pass Coverage limitation?